-According to English Heritage's, Images of England, the tower was built in the mid 11th century with the nave.
+According to Historic England, the tower was built in the mid 11th century with the nave.
 The upper stage of the tower is early-mid 13th century.
 Restorations 1903-4 by C. Hodgeson Fowler included addition of a tower parapet.
 The four-stage tower has plinth, quoins and chamfered string courses to first 3 stages.
 The tall first stage has a west door with low arched lintel and later lancet above.
 Stepped-in second stage has twin round-headed belfry openings with cylindrical mid-wall shafts and cushion capitals.
 Circular sound-holes to third stage, are obscured on south side by 19th century clockface.
 Fourth stage has tall twin pointed belfry openings with nook shafts and central chamfered shaft.
 There are twentieth century corbel table, spouts and embattled parapet with crocketed pinnacles.

 The tower at All Saints is one of the best surviving examples of a Lincolnshire Tower built just after the Norman Conquest.
 There is a fascinating story about the nature of these towers and why they were built in a short space of time.
 For more details and a trail to other similar towers in northern Lincolnshire, see Lincolnshire Towers

 The Tower housed bells before 1734 but the records do not state when they were first installed.

 All Saints has six bells, the newest bell being added in 1899

 The oldest five bells were made in 1734 and were cast here in Winterton

 The frame on which the bells are hung in the tower was installed in 1948 and it has space for eight bells